 Do Palm trees fall over easily?

-Palms are remarkable species of trees, and as they mostly found in the tropics, they have evolved to be remarkably resilient to tropical weather including hurricanes and cyclones.
+Palms are remarkable species of trees, and as they are mostly found in the tropics, they have evolved to be remarkably resilient to tropical weather including hurricanes and cyclones.

 Palm trees can fall, and this occasionally happens, but normally it’s when a tree has been exposed to a disease like Thielaviopsis, a fungus disease that causes trunk rot.

 Extensive insect damage to supporting structures can also cause palm trees to become weak and fall in strong winds, but under normal circumstances, Palm trees can withstand winds that range between 75 to 150 miles per hour.

 When to trim Palm trees